VortexServicesx/dumper7DS/README.md

 ![preview](images/logo.png)

 # 7DSGC Offsets

 Welcome to 7DSGC Offsets.
-We provide both PC and Android offsets, generated using the Curiosity Dumper.
-This tool allows us to dump the game, locate all offsets, and reconstruct them into a .hpp file.
+We provide PC and Android offsets generated using the Curiosity Dumper.
+This tool allows us to dump the game, locate all offsets, and reconstruct them into a `.hpp` file.

 **Game:** The Seven Deadly Sins: Grand Cross
 **Version:** 2.101.1.x

 ---

-## Contains
+## Contents
 - Offsets
 - Fields
 - Methods